 -

-You want to quickly launch and implement a loyalty programme
+You want a loyalty programme that’s quick to launch.

 -

-You want a programme that’s simple to manage and straightforward for customers to use
+You want a programme that’s simple to manage and straightforward for customers.

-Earn and burn works well with all age groups that are familiar with your brand.
-Make sure to keep the rewards simple though.
-A good rule of thumb is to reward customers with 1 or 10 points for every 1 spent unit of currency.
-Avoid reward models such as “£5.00 spend gives you 72 points”.
+Earn and burn works well with all age groups familiar with your brand.
+Just make sure to keep your reward earning rules simple.
+A good rule of thumb; reward customers with 1 or 10 points for every 1 spent unit of currency.
+Avoid criterias like “£5.00 spend gives you 72 points”.
+Straightforward earning criterias makes tracking easier and improves customer usability across all demographics.

 Challenges of Earn & Burn